Inbibo/adonisfx_docs/docs/licensing.md

 2. Configure the server to the expected requirements using the config file associated to the server.
 3. Activate the server using online or offline activation using a purchased `PRODUCT KEY`.
 4. Start the server to start providing leases to the client instances of AdonisFX.

+**NOTE:** Node-Locked Licensing is defaulted in AdonisFX.
+To explicitly switch to Floating licensing in AdonisFX set the environment variable `ADN_LICENSE_MODE` to `1`.

 ### Install Server